Cyndi Lavin, 2017

-1. I failed to write down the colors that I used for the background, but I would guess that they were probably cobalt teal, ochre or hansa yellow, and red oxide.
-I used black India ink to create some directional lines, and then rolled a mixture of white gesso and titan buff over a paper mask.
+1. I failed to write down the colors that I used for the background, but I think they were probably Cobalt teal, Ochre and Hansa yellow medium, and Red oxide.
+I used black India ink to create some directional lines, and then rolled a mixture of White gesso and Titan buff over a paper mask.
 I was a bit underwhelmed.

 2. Since I hated the way it looked, I decided to try using more black ink to tie the piece together.
 Not so much...

-3. I used an ochre glaze to unify the colors a bit.
+3. I used Ochre mixed with glazing medium to unify the colors a bit.
 Now we're getting somewhere.

 Over that, I added more black ink lines.
 There's a certain freedom you feel when you believe that a piece is ruined anyway!